LuciChan/lucichan-src/README.md

 # lucichan-src
-**ok wtf is this?????**
+# ok wtf is this??

-+ da sauce code of my shitty ass imageboard website
+dis da sauce code of my shitty ass imageboard website

-+ this i sjust tinyib-mappy but modified
+ this i sjust tinyib-mappy but modified

-# 3/7/2023 i fixe d the uhmmmmmmmmmm url bug and ywea
++ 3/7/2023 i fixe d the uhmmmmmmmmmm url bug and ywea